microsoft/WindowsAppSDK/docs/Coding-Guidelines/GettingStarted.md

 Troubleshoot build problems by enabling binary logging (e.g. `msbuild...-bl`) and use [MSBuild Binary and Structured Log Viewer](https://msbuildlog.com/) to review the log.

+### Common Build Errors

+PROBLEM 001: Expired Test Certificate
+SYMPTOMS:
+    VS ErrorList:
+        MSB3073 The command "signtool.exe sign ..." exited with code 1...\MakeMsix.targets...
+    Build Output:
+        Build Output: EXEC : SignTool error : No certificates were found that met all the given criteria.
+        ...\MakeMsix.targets...error MSB3073: The command "signtool.exe sign ..." exited with code 1.
+SOLUTION: Run DevCheck.cmd (from an admin prompt).
+This detects the expired certificate and prompts to create a new one.

 ## Testing Tips